[Anaconda×Diagrams] Drawing a configuration diagram using Python

 Oh, the image file is created!

-It was too long in vertical (TB) format, so I changed it to horizontal (LR) to make it neater.
+was getting too long when it was vertical (TB), so I changed it to horizontal (LR) to make it neater.

 How to write Python files